Freesia

 Design notes: Works well as accent and filler flower.
 Best suited to simple arrangements.
 The fragrance of freesia is a wonderful addition to floral design.

 Purchasing hints: Purchase stems with at least seven flowers per spike.
 The first one or two florets should be open.
 Select long straight stems.
-Avoid pale or transparent petals.
+Avoid pale or transparent petals, this is a sign of ethylene damage.

-Conditioning: Remove all foliage that will be below the water line.
-Cut under water with a sharp knife.
-Hydrate in a solution of warm water and commercial floral preservative / floral food for two hours before storage or usage.
+Conditioning: Cut stem ends with a sharp knife.
+Hydrate in a solution of water and commercial floral food for two hours before storage or usage.